-Jim Cramer threatens the Candy Crush "candies" at the NYSE, and also explains what to watch ahead of the open, including Sirius XM Radio.
+Jim Cramer explains what to watch ahead of the open, including how Alibaba will impact Yahoo.

 The Fast Money traders take a look at today's biggest market movers.

 What to watch for in the biotech and pharma sector during the second half of the year, CNBC's Meg Tirrell.

 Karen Short, Deutsche Bank, discusses how Amazon's Fresh will disrupt traditional grocery stores and how they'd better pay attention.

 CNBC's Dominic Chu reports on another set of recalls for General Motors.

 Dissecting the best way to play the energy space, with the "Fast Money" traders.

 David Nelson, Belpointe Asset Management, and Jason Moser, The Motley Fool, discuss where they see opportunity in cable and media in the second half, and reveal which stocks are set to break out.